 See our guide to writing web pages for help with creating web pages and projects for Surrey County Council public website, S-Net and microsites.

 Here is a quick guide to the most popular standards:

 Page titles, metadata and keywords

 - Keep page titles short by using fewer than 80 characters.

 - Help your customer and show up higher in search results by adding a description and keywords to the metadata .

 - H2 and H3 sub headings break up long pages into subject areas.

 - Use headings in order, ie H2 before an H3 and H3 should not be used without H2.

-- Remember, headings and sub-heading are already formatted so you don't need to use 'bold'
+- Headings and sub-heading are already formatted so you don't use 'bold'

 For more information on headings, see Web standards for headings (H2) and sub headings (H3).